fowad-sohail/spreadsheet-formatting-script/README.md

 ## To demo
 For now, if you want to see the script in action, clone this repo and view ScriptInAction.mp4

-It's 10/4/2019 and I'm busy with school so this will have to do for now.
+School and work take up most of my time at the moment, so this less than ideal solution for a demo will have to do.